Top German court rules war crimes committed abroad can be tried in Germany | DW | 28.01.2021

-German courts may hear cases of violations of international law that occur outside Germany, the Federal Court of Justice has ruled.
+The Federal Court of Justice has ruled foreign soldiers are not protected from prosecution for war crimes in Germany.
+The ruling could have wide-ranging implications for ongoing war crimes trials in the country.

-The ruling could have wide-ranging implications, including on an ongoing war crimes trial in Koblenz involving former Syrian secret police (pictured above)
+The ruling could have implications for ongoing war crimes trials, including one involving former Syrian secret police

 Judges from Germany's Federal Court of Justice (BGH) on Thursday ruled that courts in the country can continue to hear cases about abuses of international law committed outside of Germany.